Drift estimation of the threshold Ornstein-Uhlenbeck process from continuous and discrete observations: Threshold estimation, testing and interest rates

-In the implementation we need to simulate a stationary process: we can simulate $X_0$ using explicit stationary density~\eqref{eq:stat:dist} or running the process until large time $T$ and using the r.v. $X_T$ as initial condition.
+If we want to simulate a stationary version of process \eqref{eq:AffDOBM}, we can simulate $X_0$ using explicit stationary density~\eqref{eq:stat:dist} or running the process until large time $T$ and then using the r.v.~$X_T$ as initial condition.
 In Figure~\ref{fig:invariant_density} we compare the empirical distribution obtained in this way with the theoretical stationary density.
 This constitutes an example of bi-modal stationary distribution (density) with two peaks, corresponding to the two different mean reversion levels.